 - forward exchange contracts;

-- · interest rate and foreign currency swaps; and
+- interest rate and foreign currency swaps; and

 - fully hedged currency options.

 Market risk reports are produced on a daily basis, which allows for monitoring against prescribed prudential and regulatory limits.
-In the unlikely event of an unauthorised limit violation, the ALM forum records such violation, and it is immediately corrected and reported to the ALCO, which is a management committee accountable to the RMC.
+In the event of a limit violation, the ALM forum records same, and it is immediately corrected and reported to the ALCO (a management committee accountable to the RMC).

-The Group does not perform a detailed sensitivity analysis on the potential impact of a change in exchange rates on a daily basis, due to the fact that the Group does not currently have any proprietary trading positions.
-The impact of changes in open foreign currency client positions is modelled to take cognisance of credit risks associated with volatility in foreign currency exchange rates, with the purpose of covering adverse positions through calling for initial and variation margins.
-A detailed sensitivity analysis is performed for liquidity and interest rate risk (described on pages 80 to 84).
+The Group does not perform a detailed sensitivity analysis on the potential impact of a change in exchange rates on a daily basis because the Group does not currently have any proprietary trading positions.
+The impact of changes in foreign currency customer positions is, however, modelled to take cognisance of credit risks associated with volatility in foreign currency exchange rates, with the purpose of covering adverse positions by calling for initial and variation margins.
+A detailed sensitivity analysis is performed for interest rate and liquidity risk (described on pages 104 to 108).

 There has been no significant change to the Group's exposure to market risks, or the manner in which it manages and measures the risk.
-Additional controls were put in place to monitor foreign exchange exposures on a real-time basis subsequent to the implementation of BaNCS Treasury.
-Various conservative prudential risk limits are in place.
-Exposures under prudential risk limits and various sensitivities relating thereto are reported to the ALCO, RMC and Board on a regular basis.
+Controls are in place to monitor foreign exchange exposures on a real-time basis through the Treasury system (BaNCS Treasury).
+Various conservative prudential risk limits are in place and associated exposures relating thereto are reported to the ALCO, RMC and Board on a regular basis.